Church Refurbishment and Shrine Restoration

 This Church Refurbishment page links to the architect’s plans for repairs to the exterior of the church.
 Alongside these are the proposed modifications and redecoration of the interior:

 Details of the proposed work on Shrine Restoration can be found under the The Shrine tab, or by clicking here.

-- The first of these homilies was preached on the Thirteenth Sunday (26 June 2016), and this concentrated on the history which led to the Shrine of Our Lady of Caversham being established in the Church of Our Lady and St Anne: Homily for 13th Sunday in Ordinary Time 2016
+- 1. The history of the church and how the Shrine of Our Lady of Caversham came to be part of the Church of Our Lady and St Anne: Homily for 13th Sunday in Ordinary Time 2016

-- The second was preached on the Fourteenth Sunday (3 July 2016), and this explained the work that needed to be done on the fabric of the church, the vision for its redecoration, and the need for serious fund-raising: Homily for 14th Sunday in Ordinary Time 2016
+- 2. The work needed to the fabric of the church.
+This includes the vision for redecoration and highlights the need for serious fund-raising: Homily for 14th Sunday in Ordinary Time 2016